ig3/srf/README.md

 ```
 {
+  // Window (seconds) to look ahead for due cards
+  previewWindow: 14400, // 4 hours

   // Backup retention time (milliseconds)
-    backupRetention: 604800000, // 7 days
+  backupRetention: 605800000, // 7 days

+  // Minimum number of backups to keep
+  minBackups: 2,

+  // Maximum number of backups to keep
+  maxBackups: 10,

   // The maximum time for viewing a card (seconds).
-    // Beyond this, ease is forced to 'again'.
+  // Beyond this, any answer is converted to 'again'
   maxViewTime: 120,

-    // The maximum interval until a card is due (seconds).
+  // The maximum interval to when a card is due.
-    maxInterval: 31536000,  // 1 year
+  maxInterval: 31536000,  // 365 days

-    // The interval (seconds) beyond which a card is considered mature
+  // The interval (seconds) beyond which a card is considered 'mature'
   matureThreshold: 1814400, // 21 days

+  // The window (seconds) in which to average percent correct reviews
+  percentCorrectWindow: 1209600, // 14 days

+  // The interval (seconds) between correct factor adjustments
+  correctFactorAdjustmentInterval: 86400, // 24 hours

-    // The factor used to add dispersion to the interval.
+  // The factor used to add dispersion to the due time.
-    // Maximum dispersion is -1 / dispersionFactor.
+  // As percentage of the total interval.
-    dispersionFactor: 50,
+  dispersionFactor: 5,

   // The maximum number of new cards in 24 hours.
   maxNewCards: 20,

-    // Study time (seconds) per 24 hours beyond which no new cards are shown
+  // Study time (seconds) per day beyond which no new cards
   studyTimeLimit: 3600, // 1 hour

   // The maximum value factor may take.
   maxFactor: 10000,

-    // again
-    // The minimum interval when again is selected, in seconds.
+  // minimum intervals according to responses to reviews
   againMinInterval: 10,
-    // The minimum factor when again is selected.
-    againMinFactor: 1500,
-    // The sensitivity of factor to previous interval when again is selected.
-    // The time constant of exponential decay towards maxFactor, in seconds.
-    againIntervalSensitivity: 1814400, // 21 days

-    // hard
-    // The minimum interval when hard is selected, in seconds.
   hardMinInterval: 30,
-    // The factor for adjusting interval when hard is selected.
-    hardIntervalFactor: 0.5,
-    // The minimum factor when hard is selected.
-    hardMinFactor: 1500,
-    // The change of factor when hard is selected.
-    hardFactorAdjust: -50,

-    // good
-    // The minimum interval when good is selected, in seconds.
   goodMinInterval: 60,
-    // The minimum factor when good is selected.
-    goodMinFactor: 1100,
-    // The change of factor when good is selected.
-    goodFactorAdjust: 50,

-    // easy
-    // The minimum interval when easy is selected, in seconds.
-    easyMinInterval: 604800, // 7 days
+  easyMinInterval: 605800, // 7 days

-    // The minimum factor when easy is selected.
-    easyMinFactor: 4000,
-    // The change of factor when easy is selected.
-    easyFactorAdjust: 200
+  // The percentage by which to reduce interval after response 'Hard'
+  hardIntervalFactor: 50
 }
 ```

+#### previewWindow

+This is the interval to look ahead of current time for due cards.
+If this is 0 then only cards currently due will be presented for review but if this is greater than 0 then cards due up to this many seconds in the future will be presented for review.
+This will cause cards to be reviewed before their due time, somewhat defeating the spaced repetition algorithm but only within the window.

+####  backupRetention (milliseconds)

+The time to retain database backups.
+Backups older than this will be deleted.

+#### minBackups

+The minimum number of backups to retain, regardless of their age.

+#### maxBackups

+The maximum number of backups to retain, regardless of their age.

+#### maxViewTime

+The maximum time for viewing a card.
+If a card is viewed for longer than this ease will be forced to 'again'.

+#### maxInterval

+The maximum interval (time until next review) for a card.
+Note that the actual maximum time until next review can be a bit larger than this due to dispersion of due times.

+#### matureThreshold

+The interval beyond which cards are considered 'mature'.
+This doesn't affect reviews.
+It only affects some of the statistics.

+#### percentCorrectWindow

+The percentage of 'correct' responses (not 'Again') is a factor in determining the intervals of cards.
+All responses within this window are considered in determining the percentage.

+#### correctFactorAdjustmentInterval

+The correct factor is one of the factors used to determine the intervals of cards.
+This is the minimum time between adjustments of this factor.

+  // The factor used to add dispersion to the due time.
+  // As percentage of the total interval.
+#### dispersionFactor

+The dispersion factor is used to add a random amount to the interval when calculating the next due time of a card.
+This randomization helps to avoid cards always appearing together, even if they always get the same response.
+It is a percentage of the interval.

+#### maxNewCards

+The maximum number of new cards to be presented within 24 hours.

+#### studyTimeLimit

+If the time spent studying during the past 24 hours or the estimated time to study cards due in the next 24 hours exceeds this limit then new cards will not be presented.

+#### maxFactor: 10000,

+The 'factor' is one of the factors used to determine the interval between reviews.
+This is the maximum value of the 'factor'.

+#### againMinInterval: 10,

+This is the mimum interval for cards after response 'Again'.

+#### hardMinInterval

+This is the minimum interval after responding 'Hard' to a review.

+#### goodMinInterval: 60,

+This is the minimum interval after responding 'Good' to a review.

+#### easyMinInterval: 605800, // 7 days

+This is the minimum interval after responding 'Easy' to a review.

+#### hardIntervalFactor

+After responding 'Hard' to a review, the interval is reduced by this percentage of the current interval.

 ### Commands